Duke Energy: Balancing Tradition and Modern Energy Challenges in Raleigh, North Carolina

 Duke Energy stands as one of the largest energy holding companies in America, serving approximately 8.6 million electric customers and 1.7 million natural gas customers across several states including North Carolina, South Carolina, Florida, Indiana, Ohio, and Kentucky.
 The company operates a diverse energy portfolio with 55,100 megawatts of energy capacity, utilizing sources like natural gas, nuclear, renewable energy, and energy storage solutions.
 Duke Energy is actively investing over $10 billion in grid resiliency and storm hardening to modernize infrastructure and improve reliability amidst increasing demand and climate challenges.
 The company prioritizes safety, operational excellence, and clear communication during major events, reflecting the commitment of its 26,000 employees and utility partners.
 Despite these efforts, Duke Energy remains focused on meeting energy needs now and into the future, navigating a decade marked by record infrastructure growth and evolving customer expectations.
 Their strategy emphasizes both shareholder value and customer service improvement, positioning Duke Energy as a key player during an era of energy transformation.

-Here's what people think of Duke Energy
+What people think of Duke Energy, based on reviews

 As of recent, Duke Energy holds a 1.8-star rating based on 165 reviews.